Summer is the season when many once beautiful potted plants start to look like they are about to die.

-This is why annuals don't last very long, but you CAN extend your its life by "deadheading!"
+This is why annuals don't last very long, but you CAN extend your plant's life by "deadheading."

 Deadheading is simply pruning or cutting off the dead flowers and stems back to a node, or where leaves of the plant emerge.

 If you remove the dead flower without removing the stem, chances are the seed is still on the plant.